Museums aren’t just places to look—they’re places to do.

 Interactives can be modular so content rotates seasonally without new fabrication.

 Interactive experiences turn passive viewing into goal-oriented exploration.
-Clear prompts, progressive challenges, and cooperative tasks keep families together longer and encourage repeat rounds.
+Clear prompts, progressive challenges, and cooperative tasks can increase dwell and repeat attempts—especially for families.

 Hands-on tasks pair visual and tactile cues; immediate feedback supports concept mastery and recall.
 Story-driven interactives help visitors connect objects to context and people.